JasonGlazer/createRulesetProjectDescription/docs/lessons_learned.rst

 Level
 -----

-The inherent hierarchy of EnergyPlus and the inherent hierarchy of the RMD schema do not always match, and this can be a challenge.
-For example, modeling plug loads in EnergyPlus is done with ElectricEquipment, which most commonly references the Zone, but in the RMD schema, the MiscellaneousEquipment data group is a child of the Space data group, which is a child of Zone.
+The inherent hierarchy of EnergyPlus and the inherent hierarchy of the RPD schema do not always match, and this can be a challenge.
+For example, modeling plug loads in EnergyPlus is done with ElectricEquipment, which most commonly references the Zone, but in the RPD schema, the MiscellaneousEquipment data group is a child of the Space data group, which is a child of Zone.
 This disconnect in the level of the hierarchy can be difficult to properly map and allocate.

 Schedules
 ---------

-A very large portion of RMD files ends up being the schedules since they are represented in the schema as 8760 hourly values.
+A very large portion of RPD files ends up being the schedules since they are represented in the schema as 8760 hourly values.
 This makes them almost impossible to debug if they are being done correctly.
 Since we were echoing the values from an hourly output from EnergyPlus, no debugging was performed other than to see that they were the same.